How can you tell if someone has autism?

 - Abnormal eating behavior: Pica (an abnormal desire to eat something that is not regarded as food, such as dirt, clay, ice, or hair), eating only certain food types like sweet or salty food or only "yellow" or a particular colored food.

 - Temper tantrums: These are seen in kids between the age of 2-5 years.
 The child may be overly agitated, banging his head against the floor.
 They may have unusual reactions to harmless smells and voices.

 What is autism?

 Autism or an autistic spectrum disorder (ASD) affects the ability of a person to interact at a social level.
 The brain of a child with ASD does not process the sounds, sights, and smells like an average person.
 This results in behaviors that are considered socially awkward.

 It must be noted that autism is not contagious.
 Playing with an autistic child will not cause similar signs in another child.
 Also, there is no relationship between autism and vaccination.

 In some cases, the child with autism may have other issues like mental retardation, convulsions, or hyperactivity.
 However, some individuals with ASD have higher intelligence and are extremely skilled at painting, math, art, etc. In each case of autism, early detection and intervention are crucial.
 Early therapy can help the child communicate better.
 It can also help parents understand their children and reach out to them.

 What should I do if my child has delayed milestones?

 Talk to your child specialist about your concerns.
 While it is normal for every child to achieve milestones at their own pace, you must always be on the lookout for red flags.
 If the child does not smile, coo, speak, react to your affections by hugging back, or have eye contact, you must consult your doctor.

 You must specifically monitor your child's growth and development if...

 - You were on medications like thalidomide, valproic acid, or antipsychotic medicines during your pregnancy.

-- You or your spouse was in your late 30s when you conceived (children born to older parents are at risk).
+- You or your spouse were in your late 30s when you conceived (children born to older parents are at risk).

 - You have a family member (child, sibling, parent) with autism.